Skip to Main Content

 Image: Primamry Source - Hitler's primary rules

-• concentrate on one enemy at a time and blame him for everything that goes wrong
+• Concentrate on one "enemy" at a time and blame them for everything that goes wrong

-• if you repeat it frequently enough people will sooner or later believe it
+• If you repeat something frequently enough people will sooner or later believe it, no matter how illogical

 Consequences of Fake News Can Be Dystopian